iamlos/easy-chef-rails/README.md

 Benefits:
 - really easy to use, even for total noobs.
 It should be easier than Heroku.
 - no ssh-ing to the server required
-- perfect for new Rails apps.
+- perfect for new Rails apps
 - based on [Chef](http://www.getchef.com/chef/), the same tool Facebook uses.
 It sets you up for unlimited scale.
 - no security compromises